VArtzy/nvim/README.md

-Tested run smooth on Windows (AppData/Local/nvim), Linux and macOS (.config/nvim) but may need changes for enviroment specific
+Tested run smooth on Linux and macOS (.config/nvim), Windows (AppData/Local/nvim) but may need changes for enviroment specific